SwissTPH/timci/README.md

 You need to have the following R packages installed: `ruODK`, `hash`, `shiny`, `qrcode`, `readxl`, `ggplot2`, `dplyr`, `viridis`, `pryr`, `flexdashboard`, `shiny`, `magrittr`, `utils`, `scales`, `grDevices`, `stats`, `tidyr`, `DT`, `data.table`, `openxlsx`, `rmarkdown`, `stringr`, `qwraps2`, `digest`, `readr`, `fs`.

 ### Setup of the ODK Central connection
-You need to setup `ruODK` by creating environment variables in `~/.Renviron` containing the OData service URL of your main project as well as your credentials (username and password) on ODK Central:
+You need to setup `ruODK` by creating environment variables in the `~/.Renviron` file that contains the OData service URL of your main project as well as your credentials (username and password) on ODK Central:
 ```bash
 ODKC_SVC="https://.../v1/projects/.../forms/....svc"
 ODKC_UN=me@email.com